-Target management and performance evaluation process
+Target management and personnel evaluation process

 Superiors and their subordinates together review the status of the targets set by employees at the start of the fiscal year and their performance during the year through regular communication.
 At the end of the year, employees' achievement of their targets, performance, and use of their skills are reviewed and a follow-up meeting is held.
-We have instituted a PDCA process whereby areas for improvement are shared during the meeting and discussed with the aim of taking the next steps, and targets for the next year and mid- to long-term targets are set.
+We have instituted a PDCA process to develop the capabilities of our employees.
+In this process, we share improvement issues through interviews, exchange ideas to move to the next step, and set goals for the next year and the mid- to long-term.
 Moreover, in the process, all employees set ESG-related targets.
-These targets are managed and the status of related initiatives is reviewed and evaluated.
+Under this process, we will implement fair personnel evaluations and ensure employees are treated and assigned appropriately.
+In principal, these evaluations are reflected in the year-end bonuses for all employees and in the salary scales for the next fiscal year.